Acupuncture 101

 Anxiety and Depression

-While I don’t claim to be a specialist in any one area, I have helped many people with anxiety and depression get off of antidepressants.
-I enjoy working with this population because many people with anxiety or depression simply aren’t aware that there are alternatives to drugs and talk therapy.
+We have helped many people with anxiety and depression get off of antidepressants.
+We enjoy working with this population because many people with anxiety or depression simply aren’t aware that there are alternatives to drugs and talk therapy.
 Nutrition, exercise, mindfulness techniques, acupuncture, and herbs can offer an incredible support system for healing these conditions.

 Gynecological Issues

-I have helped many women with PMS, menstrual cramps, irregular cycles, infertility, and menopausal symptoms such as hot flashes and night sweats.
+PMS, menstrual cramps, irregular cycles, infertility, and menopausal symptoms such as hot flashes and night sweats, endometriosis, PCOS, etc, all respond well to acupuncture and Traditional East Asian Medicine.

 Pain